Control 3.3: Compliance and Regulatory Reporting

 If the impact assessment identifies customer data access or security incident risk, document applicable notification deadlines:

-- Map specific requirements during incident workflow design
+- Map specific notification requirements during incident workflow design

 Scope Note: Comprehensive AML/KYC agent governance is outside the current framework scope.
 Organizations deploying agents in these areas should reference FinCEN guidance and conduct specialized risk assessments.